awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 ## Create Node Groups for your Cluster<a name="ca-create-ngs"></a>

 Create single\-zone node groups for each Availability Zone that your cluster was created in\.
-For more information, see [Launching Amazon EKS Worker Nodes](launch-workers.md)\.
+For more information, see [Launching Amazon EKS Linux Worker Nodes](launch-workers.md)\.

 The Cluster Autoscaler does not support Auto Scaling groups that span multiple Availability Zones\.
 Instead, use an Auto Scaling group for each Availability Zone\.
 You can later enable the `--balance-similar-node-groups` feature to keep your cluster's node count relatively even across Availability Zones\.